 Fun Fact: “Ice Cream Stone”

 Opalite is sometimes called the “ice-cream stone” because of its smooth, silky appearance and pastel colors.
-If you’ve ever been to a gelato bar, you may recognize the soft hues that opalite is known for.
+If you’ve ever been to a gelato bar, you may recognize the soft hues that Sea Opal is known for.

 Opalite vs. Opal: Key Differences